Improving Brain Tumour Care surveys share your experiences and help create change

 What causes medulloblastomas?

-It’s important to understand that nothing you’ve done or could have avoiding doing would have prevented a brain tumour from developing.
+It’s important to understand that nothing you’ve done or could have avoided doing would have prevented a brain tumour from developing.

-As with all brain tumours, we don’t know for sure what causes medullblastomas to start growing, although we do understand some of the risk factors involved.
+As with all brain tumours, we don’t know for sure what causes medullblastomas to start growing.
+But, we do understand some of the risk factors involved.

-SHH medulloblastomas in particular are commonly associated with a condition known as Gorlin syndrome, due to a gene mutation that causes the over-activation of cells, leading to the formation of a tumour.
+SHH medulloblastomas in particular are commonly associated with a condition known as Gorlin syndrome.
+This is a gene mutation that causes the over-activation of cells, leading to the formation of a tumour.

 Back to the top

-There is no way to know for certain.
-While averages can be given, everybody is different – it will depend on so many factors – not only your tumour grade, size and location, but also your general health, your individual body chemistry, and how you respond to treatment.
+There is no way to know for certain how you or your child will respond to treatment.
+You can be given average survival rates, but everybody is different and it will depend on so many factors.
+Response to treatment will depend on the tumour grade, size and location, but also general health and individual body chemistry.

 Medulloblastoma prognosis